What is a Social Enterprise?

 Credit unions offer higher savings rates, low interest rates, and focus less on making profits and more on helping its respective members.
 Cooperative banks are another institution – which, similar to traditional banks – takes deposits and provides loans to its customers but operates on a cooperative basis meaning that they are owned by their customers.

-Cooperative banks are deemed by some to be more diluted, as they offer an opportunity for non-members to use their services, as many are traded on public stock exchanges.
+Cooperative banks are criticized for diluting their principles, as they sometimes offer an opportunity for non-members to use their services, as many are traded on public stock exchanges.
 They also raise money in public stock markets, which gives rise to the issue of a separate class of shareholders who compete with cooperative members for control of the bank.

 3. Community Organizations